Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like install_extension or duplicate_field.
-No mention of prerequisites, context, or exclusions.
+The description provides no guidance on when to use this tool versus alternatives like 'install_extension' or 'create_extension'.
+It does not mention scenarios or constraints, leaving the agent without context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.